vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

   - `sm_to_lm_matrix`: mapping of which sensor modules connect to which learning modules.
   - `lm_to_lm_matrix`: hierarchical connectivity between learning modules.
   - `lm_to_lm_vote_matrix`: lateral connectivity between learning modules.
-- `dataset_class`: `EnvironmentDataset` Interface to the environment in which actions are executed and observations are collected.
 - `dataset_args`: `dataclass` (specifies data-related args incl. transformations that occur before information reaches a sensor module; e.g. `SurfaceViewFinderMountHabitatDatasetArgs`)
 - `train_dataloader_class`: `EnvironmentDataLoader`
 - `train_dataloader_args`: e.g.`EnvironmentDataloaderPerObjectArgs`